The Importance of Vision and Leadership

 The pressure was on.

 These moments define superstar’s from athlete’s.
-Anyone can play a sport but you “gotta have heart” to come through in the clutch moments to be the superstar.
+Anyone can play a sport but you “gotta have heart” to come through in the clutch moments to win the game.

 With less than 5 seconds left, I made the two foul shots to put us in the lead by 1.
 They didn’t have enough time to bring the ball up the court and WE WON.